 Fitness - wet and dry.

-Adult Indoor fitness classes are currently suspended under Tier 4 restrictions.
+Adult Indoor fitness classes are currently suspended until Step 3, no sooner than 17 May.
 Please check our Facebook pages for pre-recorded classes to try at home.

 We are working towards Swim England and Swimming Teachers Association guidance.